RENCI-NRIG/CICI-SAFE/readme.txt

      $./scripts/createslice.sh -c config/bob.conf

 Then we can run ahab controllers for sdx, alice and bob.
- [4] Run sdx server controller, configure the address and port number that sdx server will listen on.
+ [4] Run sdx server controller, configure the address and port number that sdx server will listen on ("config.serverurl").
      $./scripts/sdxserver.sh -c config/sdx.conf

- [5] Configure the address of SDX server controller in configuration files and run controller for alice and bob,
+ [5] Configure the address of SDX server controller ("config.sdxserver") in configuration files and run controller for alice and bob,
      $./scripts/sdxclient.sh -c config/alice.conf
      $./scripts/sdxclient.sh -c config/bob.conf